-The first year of Lost still holds up, in my memory at least, as one of the most satisfying seasons of TV I’ve ever watched — or at least, one of the most engrossing DVD marathons.
+The first year of Lost still holds up, in my memory at least, as one of the most satisfying seasons of TV I’ve ever watched, or at least, one of the most engrossing DVD marathons.
 After that, though, the show’s quality quickly grew uneven.
-The series lost its luster a bit in seasons two and three as the flashback technique losts its novelty and the writers re-hashed old ground with its early characters — although new characters, like Eko (Adewale Akinnuoye-Agbaja) and Desmond (Henry Ian Cusick), livened things up.
+The series lost its luster in seasons two and three as the flashback technique lost its novelty and the writers re-hashed old ground with its early characters.
+New characters, like Eko (Adewale Akinnuoye-Agbaja) and Desmond (Henry Ian Cusick), did liven things up, though.
 Then season four came along and brought some new energy to the series, reimagining the formula rather cleverly and executing a more precise season arc than usual.
 The show attempted a similar structural overhaul in season five, but the effect was much clumsier.

 And finally, season six — another conceptual overhaul, and one of the riskier ones, and oh how I wanted it to work.
 A show that had delivered intriguing science fantasy, horror, time travel, and mysterious coincidences galore threw an unpredictable alternate universe into the mix.
-Despite a handful of casting logistics issues, which exposed the seams occasionally, season six started very strongly, reminding me why I’d gotten into the show in the first place — for its characters, and the promise they’d held.
+Despite a handful of casting logistics issues, which exposed the seams occasionally, season six started very strongly, reminding me why I’d gotten into the show in the first place: for the characters, and the promise they’d held.
 But the risks didn’t stop as Lost ran down its run, and they didn’t all pay off.
-The fourth-to-last episode, a high concept gamble, flopped utterly for me, and the ultimate wrap-up was a major disappointment — an overlong goodbye full of plot holes and clip-show sentimentality.
+The fourth-to-last episode, a high-concept gamble, flopped utterly, and the ultimate wrap-up was a major disappointment, an overlong goodbye full of plot holes and clip-show sentimentality.
 And from a genre perspective, the exit strategy felt like a cheat.

 And with that, I’ll wrap with some things I hated about Lost, and other things I liked.
 (Both lists could probably be even longer, but I’ve got to draw the line somewhere!)